aw09/PersonalFinance/README.md

 - Supply `DIRECT_DATABASE_URL` when your primary `DATABASE_URL` points to a connection pooler that restricts migrations (e.g., Supabase session pooler).
 The app will use the main URL for runtime and the direct URL for Alembic.
 - The Gemini integration expects receipt images as bytes (e.g. via multipart upload).
 It sends the raw image to the API and prompts Gemini for structured JSON.
 Inspect `app/services/llm.py` for details and safeguards.
 - The Telegram bot runs in webhook mode via `POST /api/telegram/webhook/{TELEGRAM_WEBHOOK_SECRET}`.
 Ensure `BACKEND_BASE_URL` points to a publicly reachable HTTPS endpoint before enabling it.
+- `AUTO_RUN_MIGRATIONS=false` skips the Alembic upgrade on startup; helpful if you prefer manual migrations.
+- Users created from Telegram chats (via their `from.id`) are auto-provisioned; you can also manage them explicitly through `/api/users`.

 ## Next steps